-With all vertical segments hidden on the inside and all diagonal segments on the outside crossing at the middle of the shoe, the result looks like a Starburst.
+With inner, hidden vertical sections plus outer diagonal sections crossing at the middle of the shoe, the result looks like a starburst.

 • Begin straight across on the outside (grey section) and in through the middle eyelets.

 (For even numbers of eyelet pairs, use the eyelets just below the middle).

 • Both ends run straight down on the inside and out through the next lower set of eyelets.

 • Cross the ends diagonally upwards, running under the middle section, then feed in through the next vacant set of eyelets up the shoe.